truffet/rate-change-usdt/README.md

 # Trend Analysis Simplified

-This project fetches market data for USDT pairs from Binance and sorts them by percentage change between Open and Close prices.
+This project fetches the latest completed 4-hour market data for USDT pairs from Binance and sorts them by percentage change between Open and Close prices.

 ## Setup